 In order to understand toughness differentiation in solid material fracturing, special test samples were prepared by using a special gypsum powder mixture.
 Laboratory test samples were prepared in this study in 5 test groups according to their drill-hole diameters, "d"; [i] Intact, massive, samples, (d=0mm); b) S-d8 samples (d=8mm); c) S-d10 samples (d=10mm); d) S-d15 samples (d-15mm); e) S-d20mm samples (d=20mm)].
 Drill-hole centres were arranged in a way that they were at the centre positions of the samples vertically and horizontally.
-All the samples prepared in 50x50x150mm in dimensions by using gypsum mortar, (prepared through special "hrn- $\alpha$ " gypsum powder mixture (YYM, 2023) was used (75% in weight amount) together with tap water (25% in weight)) to mould the test samples.
-There is no reinforcement in the test sample bodies, and on the surfaces of them.
-When they solidified in their moulding cases, they assumed to be massive, intact, and homogeneous, gypsum samples which were square prisms in geometric volume (square cross-sectioned, column-like samples).
+All the samples were prepared in 50x50x150mm dimensions by using gypsum mortar.
+Moulded samples were prepared by using special "hrn-α" gypsum powder, (YYM, 2023), mixture (75% in weight amount) together with tap water (25% in weight amount).
+There was no reinforcement in the test samples.
+When the test samples were solidified in their moulding cases, they assumed to be massive, intact, and homogeneous, gypsum samples which were square prisms in geometric volume (square cross-sectioned, column-like samples).
 After the handling of the samples from their mould cases, (which were whitish in colour), they were kept at room temperature to stabilize their moisture contents.
 Then one longitudinal face of each sample was spray painted to get black-dotted patterns for DIC analyses.
-These faces were used in image capturing and microdisplacement recognition procedures of DIC analyses.
-Vertical loading tests were performed at a hydraulic laboratory press (at Mining Engineering Department, Tech.
-University of Konya, (Turkey) which was purposely controlled to supply very low stress increments per second (0.1 kNewton/sec.).
-Test samples in the study were coded with; int, S-d8, S-d10, S-d15, and S-d20, representing; intact samples (Fig.12a, 12b, and 13a); samples with d=8mm drillholes (Fig. 12c, 12d, and 13b); samples with d=10mm drill-holes (Fig.12e, 12f, and 13c); samples with d=15mm drill-holes (Fig.13d), and samples with d=20mm drill-holes (Fig.13e) respectively.
+Dotted face of the column-like test samples was used in image capturing and microdisplacement recognition procedures of DIC analyses.
+Vertical loading tests were performed at a hydraulic laboratory press (at Mining Eng.
+Department, Tech.
+University of Konya, Turkey) which was purposely controlled to supply very low load increments per second (0.1 kN/sec.).
+Test samples in the study were coded with; int, S-d8, S-d10, S-d15, and S-d20, representing; intact samples (Fig.8a, 8b, and 9a); samples with d=8mm drill-holes (Fig. 8c, 8d, and 9b); samples with d=10mm drill-holes (Fig.8e, 8f, and 9c); samples with d=15mm drill-holes (Fig.9d), and samples with d=20mm drill-holes (Fig.9e) respectively.
+Fractured test sample images for intact, S-d8 and S-d10 are illustrated in Fig.8, these images were captured just before their total fragmentation stages, (F value levels), during their vertical loading test procedures.
+During the experiments, the strains were recorded frame by frame by DIC camera (Full HD, 120 frame per second) while vertical loadings on the test samples were increased at a very slow rate.
+Like at the other uniaxial compressive test results, induced fractures observed on the test sample surfaces here had their extensions either vertical or inclined to vertical direction.
+When the micro-fractures have been initiated and related deformations have already influenced the inner body of the test samples, material toughness and strength characteristics of the samples have been main governing factors on their fragmentation (total fracturing) levels.
+The fracturing of the test samples illustrated in Fig.8 have already supplied influences of drill-holes by presenting deviations in fracture